 Lifting and carrying heavy groceries, though difficult for a de-conditioned woman, does not count as strength training.

 If it did, every mom out there who shops for her kids would have visible muscle development.
+I don’t mean big muscles, but the look of toned arms.

 Even a moderately overweight woman who has weight-trained muscles will look a lot different than if she wasn’t strength training (e.g., barbells, kettlebells, cable equipment).